aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 - Using them we can keep important things the bot has to remember for a later part of the conversation
 - Defining slots
   - Through Entities:
-    - Can remember important values providedby users through Entities
+    - Can remember important values provided by users through Entities
   - Custom Actions
     - Info from the outside for examples results extracted from the external database